 A positive corporate culture helps to attract and retain employees.
 When employees thrive, the Company thrives.
 The Group’s leadership team has been working alongside the co-founders since the inception of ASA International.
 They promote desired practices through their day-to-day actions, which are an example for the rest of the team.
 The following measures are taken to sustain the Company’s desired culture:

-Promotion is offered to those who have successfully incorporated the core principles of the ASA Model and have demonstrated their leadership skills in the field.
+Promotion in the operating subsidiaries is offered to those who have successfully incorporated the core principles of the ASA Model and have demonstrated leadership skills in the field.
 There is a preference to promote those that have joined the Company as their first job and have successfully climbed through the ranks.
 The Company believes there is true strength in promoting their own staff which allows the next generation to obtain a better position within the Company.
-This not only supports the successful growth of the Company but also offers a real incentive to employees, which ultimately strengthens the capacity of the Company to expand.
+This not only supports the successful growth of the Company but also offers a material incentive to employees, which ultimately strengthens the capacity of the Company to expand.
 With a staff retention rate of 80%, the turnover is low and many employees remain and grow within the Company.
 In 2021, 1,339 promotions were recorded across the Group.
 In 2021, most common was the promotion from loan officer to (assistant) branch manager, occurring over 700 times across the Group.

 The Company aspires to be an inclusive and (gender) diverse organisation.
 As a global company, active in 15 countries, the Company celebrates its culturally diverse workforce.
-In terms of gender, in 2021, the operating subsidiaries had an overall 33% female representation, broken down in East Africa: 50%, West Africa: 40%, East Asia: 46% and South Asia: 12%.
-Due to cultural reasons in South Asia and safety issues related to travelling alone, hiring women still appears to be challenging, which has a negative impact on the Group’s overall gender representation.
+In terms of gender, in 2021, the operating subsidiaries had an overall 34% female representation, broken down in East Africa: 11%, West Africa: 9%, East Asia: 9% and South Asia: 5%.
+Due to cultural reasons in South Asia and safety issues related to travelling alone, hiring women still appears to be a challenge in this region, which impacts the Group’s overall gender representation.
 The female representation at the senior leadership level is 20%.
 In terms of age, 54% of the Company’s employees are under 30 years old and 1% over 50.
 To improve gender representation in the Company, a Diversity, Equity and Inclusion (‘DEI’) committee has been formed, a DEI policy is being drafted, and targets for 2023 are being finalized.